Sohou08/Hadoop-Spark/file_format/readme.md

      * organizing by column allows for better compression, as data is more homogeneous.
      * efficient for OLAP query
      * support schema evolution
+     * No human readable
      * Support batch/streaming processing
  * __Drawback__
-     * difficult to make a update in parquet table unless you delete and recreate again the given subset.
+     * difficult to make a update in parquet table unless you delete and recreate it again.
  * __Big data__
      * very fast to read in Spark environment
+     * aside Spark and Impala; Arrow, Drill are part of the most compatible platforms
      * Hive and Impala are able to query newly added columns, but other tools in the ecosystem such as Hadoop Pig may face challenges.

    ![parquet](https://user-images.githubusercontent.com/51121757/80372035-c3333980-888a-11ea-87af-97425e00c476.JPG)